Work in other people's homes

 In areas in levels 0 to 3, work within someone else’s home can be carried out.
 However, work should be done in a way that limits the risk of transmission of the virus.
 This includes physical distancing, wearing of face coverings and any other appropriate controls as set out below.

 For areas in Level 4, work or the purpose of the upkeep, maintenance or functioning of someone else’s home should only be carried out where it is essential.

 Work categories classed as an essential service in Level 4

-The current measures in Scotland are designed to be in place for a short period of time and are required to suppress the virus when it is prevalent at higher rates.
+The level 4 measures in Scotland are designed to be in place for a short period of time and are required to suppress the virus when it is prevalent at higher rates.

 Work in other people’s homes in level 4 areas must only be carried out in line with the regulations.
 These limit the work or provision of services for the purpose of the upkeep, maintenance or functioning of the home to only situations where that work is essential.

 - utility engineers and telecoms workers (e.g. electricity, gas, solid fuel, water, broadband) for the purpose of safety checks, repairs, maintenance and installations (where those cannot be delayed or there is a risk to continuity of supply)

 - urgent repairs and maintenance - time critical repairs and maintenance that threaten the household’s health and safety

 - delivery, installation and repair of key household furniture and appliances such as washing machine, refrigerator, cooker etc.

 - provision of health, medical and veterinary care to household occupants including animals e.g. to prevent a health or welfare issue arising or address a current health or welfare issue